m4mbr3/dropbox-like-corba/README.md

 To run the dropboxlike client from the same folder above run the command :

 `java src.DropboxLikeClient -ORBInitialPort 1050  -ORBInitialHost localhost`

 NB: This program is supposed to work in a real distributed environment so your server may be running on a different machine.
-If it is the case please modify the localhost with right address.
+If it is the case please modify the localhost with the right address.